cleesmith/storygrind/wiki-content/Home.md

 ## 🔑 AI Provider Options

 **StoryGrind is FREE** - but AI features require an API key from one of these providers:
+- **OpenRouter** - Access to multiple models, even the 3 below, from various providers; and a great place to start
 - **Anthropic Claude** - Known for detailed analysis
 - **Google Gemini** - Easy to get started and less expensive
 - **OpenAI** **GPT**'s and **o**'s - Widely used and familiar
-- **OpenRouter** - Access to multiple models from various providers

 **Non-AI tools** (fast spell check, file conversion: .docx ↔️ .txt) work without any AI (free).